 This online platform allows users to request approvals, authorisations and other certifications needed to import and export goods.
 Agencies integrated into the system have access to tax identification and business registration records.
 It is much more efficient, saving small, medium, and large businesses time, money, and red tape.

-Countries which use a single windows platform have fewer delays, and greater transparency.
-This is good news for businesses who want to get their products to consumers quickly and securely.
+Countries which use a single window platform have fewer delays, and greater transparency.
+This is good news for businesses aiming to get their products to consumers quickly and securely.

 Doing Business data also shows that technology speeds up the customs clearance process.
 For instance, traders in economies with fully operational electronic systems that let export and import customs declarations be submitted and processed online, spend less time on customs clearance.

-For example Colombia is just one of the countries which has adopted the single windows system to ensure greater efficiencies at customs.
+For example Colombia is just one of the countries which has adopted the single window system to ensure greater efficiencies at customs.